A Brief Overview of the Journal

-The Canadian Journal of Administrative Sciences (CJAS) was founded in 1983 by the Administrative Sciences Association of Canada (ASAC), and is currently hosted at the DeGroote School of Business at McMaster University.
-Published by Wiley-Blackwell, CJAS receives financial support from the Social Sciences and Humanities Research Council of Canada (SSHRC), and is proud to be an ISI-listed journal.
+The Canadian Journal of Administrative Sciences (CJAS) was founded in 1983 by the Administrative Sciences Association of Canada (ASAC) and is currently hosted at the John Molson School of Business at Concordia University.
+Published by Wiley-Blackwell, CJAS received financial support from the Social Sciences and Humanities Research Council of Canada (SSHRC) and is proud to be an ISI-listed journal.

 CJAS is a multi-disciplinary business journal, accepting conceptual and empirical papers written in either English or French within the following streams: